EloisaElias/Elo_portfolio/README.md

 - Content
   * **18_Gradient_descend**
-  	- Summary:
+  	- Summary: Machine learning algorithm
-  	- The fun part:
+  	- The fun part: The math and the gradient class function

   * **17_Logistic_regression**
-    - Summary:
+    - Summary: Classifier algorithm, ROC, Kfold and AUC
-  	- The fun part:
+  	- The fun part: the ROC curve

   * **16_Regularization_Regression**
-  	- Summary:
+  	- Summary: Ridge and Lasso usage in sklearn dataset
-  	- The fun part:
+  	- The fun part: Visualizing the best alpha for the model.

   * **15_Cross_Validation**
-  	- Summary:
+  	- Summary: Comparing models from sklear dataset
-  	- The fun part:
+  	- The fun part: The training test size estimator

   * **14_LinearRegression_Credit_card_balances**
-  	- Summary:
+  	- Summary: Credit card dataset  using multivariate regression
-  	- The fun part:
+  	- The fun part: Feature engineering

   * **13_Multivariate_linear_regression**
-  	- Summary:
+  	- Summary: Applying linear regression methodology to a Statsmodels dataset
-  	- The fun part:
+  	- The fun part: Using plotly for graphics

   * **12_Exploratory_Data_Analysis_EDA**
-  	- Summary:
+  	- Summary: Bike rental dataset
-  	- The fun part:
+  	- The fun part: Obtaining the normal behavior of the rental business and the use of the basemap

   * **11_Linear_algebra_PageRank_algorithm**
-  	- Summary:
+  	- Summary: Fundamentas of numpy examples for data science
-  	- The fun part:
+  	- The fun part: page ranking algorithm using basic linear algebra, one of the first google pagerank algorithm

   * **10_Covariance_Joint_distribution**
-  	- Summary:
+  	- Summary: Analizing university dataset, obtaining potential threshold for admission.
-  	- The fun part:
+  	- The fun part: visualizing the pdf for admission vs income

   * **09_Probability**
-  	- Summary:
+  	- Summary: Probability excersises
-  	- The fun part:
+  	- The fun part: from basic probabilty obtaining interesting inferences

   * **08_Bayesian_analysis.ipynb**
   	- Summary: Visualizing bayes step by step using a fundamental example